Titan43210/Library-Management/README.md

 3. Create a `.env` file and create variables as mentioned in the `.env.example` with the values

-4. Run 'nodemon server.js' or 'node server.js' to start the server.
+4. Run `nodemon server.js` or `node server.js` to start the server.